-- Provides policies, procedures, and resources designed to ensure that all members of the UVA community feel welcome and valued.
+- Policies, procedures, and resources designed to ensure that all members of the UVA community feel welcome and valued.
 Their website has reporting forms for various concerns beyond Just Report It (also see below).

 - Report a Barrier, for barriers to access for individuals with disabilities to UVA programs, activities, and services.